ItMeMarg/milestoneTwo/README.md

 ![Brew It Right color palette](https://github.com/ItMeMarg/milestoneTwo/blob/master/assets/images/brewItRight.jpg?raw=true)
 - **Default Background Color**, *#F9F9F9* This off-white allows the other colors to pop without adding busyness to the design.
 - **Accent Color**, *#CAD2C5* This muted mossy green will be used for outlines, where necessary.
-- **Interactive Element Color**, *#84A98C* Clickable interactive elements, including buttons and links, will be this "Dark Sea Green" color.
+- **Interactive Element Color**, *#84A98C* Clickable interactive elements, including buttons and links, will be this Dark Sea Green color.
 A similiar color can be seen in a newly remodeled Starbucks and an independent local shop.
 - **Font color**, *#222725* This soft black allows for a less glaring user experience.
 Because reading is an important aspect of this game, an easy-to-read color font is necessary.